LakinduQA/LakinduQA.github.io/README.md

 ## 🚀 About Me

-A motivated QA learner with a strong interest in software testing.
-Currently building skills through self-guided learning in both manual and automated testing.
+A second year undergraduate student with a growing passion for software testing and quality assurance.
+Currently building skills through self guided learning in both manual and automated testing.
 Focused on learning automation frameworks, understanding real-world testing practices and writing reliable tests that help ensure software quality.
 Passionate about continuous learning and aiming to grow into a skilled QA Engineer.

 ---